zanata/zanata-client-ivy/README.md

 Installing Ivy: on other systems
 --------------------------------

-Save [Ivy's jar](http://ant.apache.org/ivy/download.cgi) file somewhere, and set the environment variable `IVY_JAR` to point to it.
+Download an [Ivy binary distribution](http://ant.apache.org/ivy/download.cgi), extract Ivy's jar file somewhere, and set the environment variable `IVY_JAR` to point to it.
 For example:

     export IVY_JAR=~/apps/apache-ivy-2.3.0/ivy-2.3.0.jar